Bradley J. Sidener, PT, Cert. MDT

 Alison Olsen, PT, MPT, Cert.
 MDT, ATC

-In addition to her invaluable past work experience to draw upon, Alison has taken a substantial amount of continuing education courses to help better her treatment skills.
-She has also completed coursework in the McKenzie Method of Mechanical Diagnosis and Treatment for spine and extremity disorders.
-Alison recently received her Certification in the McKenzie Method of Evaluation and Treatment of the Spine and Extremities.
-Her treatment expertise is in general orthopedics, followed by the treatment of balance disorders and vestibular dysfunction.
-She prides herself on her ability to communicate with patients on what they are trying to achieve.
-She utilizes patient education in addition to the techniques most suited for each case versus a “cookbook” approach.
-She utilizes her sports background and its heavy emphasis on return to function with all her patients and sees them all as “athletes”.
-Her philosophy is that a patient should be treated to their potential and not by their diagnosis.
+She prides herself on her ability to communicate with patients about what they are want to achieve and utilizes patient education in addition to the techniques most suited for each case.
+She draws on her sports background and its heavy emphasis on return to function with all her patients and sees them all as “athletes”.
+Her philosophy is that all patients should be treated to their potential and not by their diagnosis.

-When she is not treating patients, she is spending time with her family.
-She enjoys outdoor recreation activities such as running, skiing, hiking, and paddle boarding.
+When she is not treating patients, she loves spending time with her family and friends.
+She enjoys outdoor activities such as running, skiing, hiking, and paddle boarding.
 She loves to travel and enjoys artistic outlets such as pottery and painting.

 Erika Williams, PT, MPT